Greater Melbourne in spring 2025

 Rainfall

-• Rainfall totals for spring were near average at most sites across Greater Melbourne.
+• Rainfall totals for spring were above average at most sites across Greater Melbourne.

-• Spring rainfall totals ranged from around 70% of average to around 100% of average across Greater Melbourne.
+• Spring rainfall totals ranged from 85% to around 140% of average across Greater Melbourne.

 Temperature